Frequently Asked Questions

 What are the roles and responsibilities of committees and working groups?

 The work in ONVIF is driven and carried out by its members in various committees and working groups.
 The Steering Committee is responsible for the organization’s overall strategy and budget.
 The Technical Committee drives the development of the ONVIF core specification as well as the technical direction and roadmap.
-Working Groups under the TC include Core WG, Security WG, Physical Access WG and Video Enhancement WG.
-The Technical Services Committee is responsible for the development of test specification, test tool and conformance process.
-Working Groups under the TSC include: Device Testing WG, Client Testing WG, Profile D WG, Profile M WG and Developers’ Plug Fest Task Force.
+Working Groups under the TC include Core WG, Security WG, Physical Access WG, and Video Enhancement WG.
+The Technical Services Committee is responsible for the development of test specification, test tool, and conformance process.
+Working Groups under the TSC include: Device Testing WG, Client Testing WG, and Developers’ Plug Fest Task Force.
 The Communication Committee is responsible for the organization’s external and internal communication.

 Currently how many members does ONVIF have?

 ONVIF has a robust member base on six continents comprised of leading camera, video management system, and access control companies.
 Click here for a complete member list.

 Who can join ONVIF and how do I become a member?

 As an open forum, membership is available to all companies and organizations who wish to participate in the activities of ONVIF, e.g., device manufacturers, software vendors, integrators, consultants, and end users within the security industry.
 See Rules of Membership.

 What membership levels are available?
 And what are the responsibilities and privileges when participating in the forum?